The Bitwarden Blog

 Moving from a phone number to an authentication app for two-step verification

 Following the tip from Coinbase, you can set up an authenticator app as a more secure two-step login mechanism.
-If you have a Bitwarden Premium Account you can use the built in Bitwarden Authenticator, or use an authenticator like Authy, or Google Authenticator, and many others (Duo, Microsoft, Aegis, FreeOTP, AndOTP).
+If you have a Bitwarden Premium Account, you can use the integrated authenticator or use an authenticator like the standalone Bitwarden Authenticator app, Authy, or Google Authenticator, and many others (Duo, Microsoft, Aegis, Ente Auth, 2FAS).

-NOTE: Many people often ask, if I keep my authentication within my password manager, does that negate the value of two-step authentication?
-As we noted in this section of our blog post, Basics of two-factor authentication with Bitwarden, the answer depends.
+NOTE: Some people wonder if keeping authentication within a password manager negates the value of two-step authentication.
+As noted in this blog post, Basics of two-factor authentication with Bitwarden, the answer depends.
 Let’s break it down.

-• Your Bitwarden Vault hopefully already has two-step login using some other method. (ie. do not use the Bitwarden Authenticator to protect your Bitwarden account.)
-Therefore it is currently protected with a high level of security and, in fact, two-step login.
+• Your Bitwarden vault hopefully already has two-step login using a method other than the integrated authenticator.
+Therefore, it is currently protected with a high level of security and, in fact, two-step login.

 • Having two-step login enabled for websites and applications is always better than not having it enabled.
-A tighter bundling of two-step login makes it easier to use more frequently, which promotes better security hygiene as a practice.
+A tighter bundling of two-step login makes it easier to use more frequently, promoting stronger security practices.

 • If you need to share an item, you can share it with two-step login enabled, which, again, is better security practice.
 This is a collaboration and two-step login power move.